Callie’s Hot Little Biscuit, a popular Charleston-based grab-and-go biscuit counter, opens on Friday, January 31 at 10 a.m. in South End.

 (6) If you’re feeling creative, you can design your own biscuit.

-Callie’s biscuit menu includes about eight basic options, but you can build your own if you’re inspired to get creative.
+Callie’s biscuit menu includes about eight base options, but you can also build your own if you’re feeling inspired.

 Add gravy and green onion to your biscuit to give it even more Southern charm.
-Or, throw some honey on your biscuit to add some natural sweet stickiness.
+Or, drizzle some honey on your biscuit for added sweetness.

-(7) Callie’s will please both the meat lovers and the vegetarians out there.
+(7) Callie’s will please both the meat lovers and the vegetarians.

-In addition to bacon and ham, Callie’s toppings also include several vegetarian staples to satisfy the vegetarians looking for a hearty breakfast.
-Instead of bacon, add avocado to your egg and cheese biscuit.
+In addition to bacon and ham, Callie’s toppings also include several vegetarian staples.
+Try adding creamy avocado slices to complement the flavors and textures of your biscuit.

 (8) Pimento cheese is always an option.

-I can’t get enough Pimento cheese, and, fortunately, Callie’s lets you build your own biscuit with Pimento cheese or you can order a “Sausage, Egg, and Pimento Cheese” biscuit sandwich.
-Try the latter if you’re hungry; the biscuit is not light, but it will fill you up and satisfy your salt cravings.
+I can’t get enough Pimento cheese, and, fortunately, Callie’s has two options for me.
+Either build your own biscuit with Pimento cheese or you can order the sausage, egg, and Pimento cheese sandwich.
+Try the latter if you’re hungry; the biscuit is hearty and will fill you up.

 If you’re brave enough to mix Pimento cheese with one of Callie’s jam selections, let me know how it goes.